uc-cdis/gen3-community/Working Groups.md

 * Mission of group
 * Discuss how to work together on a CSOC dashboard and other goals
 * Open discussion

-**How to Participate**

-These meetings are open to anyone in the Gen3 community.
-Reach out to support@gen3.org or just join the meeting!